fujifish/logrotator/README.md

   * `size` - size of the file to trigger rotation. possible values are '1k', '1m', '1g'. default is 10m.
   * `count` - number of files to keep. default is 3.
   * `compress` - whether to gzip rotated files. default is true.
+  * `format` - a function to build the name of a rotated file. the function receives the index of the rotated file. default format is the index itself

 #### `unregister(file)`